 Greg Stoever, Pastor-Elder (staff)

 Greg has served as the primary preaching pastor at RCG since January 2000, overseeing the preaching, teaching, corporate worship gatherings, leadership training, and shepherding of the church.
 Originally from Oklahoma, he came to faith in Christ in 1977.
-Following undergraduate studies at the University of Oklahoma, he completed the Master of Divinity degree in 1989 at The Master’s Seminary.
-He is currently in process with the Doctor of Ministry degree, also at The Master’s Seminary.
+Following undergraduate studies at the University of Oklahoma, he completed the Master of Divinity degree in 1989 and the Doctor of Ministry degree in 2023, both from The Master’s Seminary.

 In addition to his ministry at RCG, Greg is involved with preaching, teaching and leadership training at pastoral training centers in Germany, Switzerland and Haiti.
 He also serves as an adjunct faculty member of The Cornerstone Bible College & Seminary in Vallejo, CA. Additionally, Greg shares in the leadership of the Sacramento Pastors Fellowship.

 Greg and his wife Laurie have been married since 1989.
-They have four adult children: Lindsay (husband Dave), Zach, Jordan, and Tyler (wife Katy).
+They have four adult children: Lindsay (husband Dave), Zach, Jordan, and Tyler (wife Katy) – and two grandchildren.
+They enjoy spending time with their kids and grandkids, bike-riding, kayaking, reading, and following Oklahoma Sooner sports.

-Greg’s prayer and ambition, through the power of the Holy Spirit, is to be growing and walking worthy in the immeasurable love of God in Jesus Christ and helping others to do the same (Ephesians 3:14-21).
+Greg’s prayer and pursuit is to walk worthy in the immeasurable love of God in Jesus Christ and help others do the same (Ephesians 3:14-21).

 Tim Ingrum, Pastor-Elder (staff)